Punting Guide to the River Cam – Scudamore’s, Pub and Tea

 You set out from the punting station at Mill Lane | Photo: 139904 / Pixabay

 The River Cam flows through several Cambridge colleges’ Backs.
 The Backs refer to the backs of the colleges and are the rear grounds of King’s College, Clare College, Trinity Hall, Trinity College and St John’s College.
-Traditionally, the land here was used for cattle or for growing fruit.
+Traditionally, the land here was used for cattle or growing fruit.

 Punting is a favoured sport in Cambridge, both among students and visitors | Photo: Travel In Culture

-Punting at the Backs of Cambridge Colleges | Photo: Travel In Culture
+Punting at the Backs of the Cambridge Colleges | Photo: Travel In Culture

 Itinerary London 3 days